hirosystems/docs/docs/tutorials/testing-contracts.md

 npm init clarity-starter
 ```

-After the starter project is loaded up, you have to select a template and a name for your local project folder.
+After the starter project is created, you can select a template and a name for your local project folder.
 Feel free to hit ENTER both times to accept the default suggestion.

 ```bash
 ?
 Template - one of [hello-world, counter]: (hello-world)
 ```

-Finally, after the project dependencies have been installed, your project is ready for development.
+Finally, after the project dependencies are installed, your project is ready for development.

 The project resources are created in your current folder.
 Take note of the `contracts` and `test` folders.
-The other files are boilerplate to wire up the project.
+The other files are standardized pieces to wire up the project.

 ## Run tests

 The starter project comes with test tooling already set up for you using [Mocha](https://mochajs.org/).
-Let's run the tests and review the results:
+You can now run the tests and review the results:

-Still in the project root directory, run the following command:
+In the project root directory, run the following command:

 ```bash
 npm test
 ```

-You should see the following response:
+You'll see the following response:

 ```bash
   hello world contract test suite